FuelLabs/fuelup/docs/src/developer_guide/contributing_to_fuelup.md

 temporary filesystem.

-Note that some integration tests involve installing a toolchain and adding components, which means they will fail without internet connection.
+Note that some integration tests involve installing a toolchain and adding components, which means they will fail without an internet connection.

 Congratulations!
 You've now got everything setup and are ready to start making contributions.